At the OHSU Knight Cancer Institute, you’ll find one of the most experienced and innovative cell transplant teams in the

-- Cancer social workers who can find counselors, support groups and resources to help you prepare for and manage during treatment.
+- Cancer social workers who can find counselors, support groups and resources to help you prepare for and manage treatment.

-- A Bone Marrow Transplant Survivorship Program to help you arrange long-term follow-up care and to handle any complications.
+- A Bone Marrow Transplant Survivorship Program to help you arrange long-term follow-up care and handle any complications.
 This program is also available to patients who had a transplant elsewhere.

 - Clinics in central and southern Oregon where you can receive follow-up care from OHSU providers.

 - Housing assistance if you are traveling to OHSU and need to stay nearby.

 - Financial support for people who need help working with their insurers or paying for a transplant.